A Complement to Mammography for Further Evaluation

 Talk with your doctor about whether you need an additional screening test for breast cancer.
 If so, you will need an order from your provider prior to scheduling.
 We require you to have had a normal mammogram within one year of a FAST Breast MRI screening test.

-FAST Breast MRI exams are only available at our Chevy Chase, MD center.
-You can schedule an appointment by calling the center at 301-907-7413.
+FAST Breast MRI exams are available at these centers: Chevy Chase, MD, Fairfax, VA, Potomac, MD, and our Washington, DC center.
+You may schedule an appointment by calling each center directly.
 Please be aware that insurance does not cover FAST Breast MRI.
 It has an out of pocket cost of $495.00.

 Regular Breast MRI